ezou626/hugo-mock-landing-page-domain-name/content/privacy-policy.md

 ---
 title: "Privacy Policy"
-description: " We do not use cookies and we do not collect any personal data."
+description: " This website does not use cookies and does not collect any personal data."
 draft: false
 tags: ["Privacy"]
 menu: